matrix9627/Resume.github.io/content/_index.md

 └── pages/
     └── my-page/                # Page Bundle
         ├── index.md            # Page content
-        ├── featured-image.jpg  # Image Resource used as gallery image 1 AND as header featured image ├── card.jpg            # Image Resource used as gallery image 2 AND as card featured image ├── photo1.jpg          # Image Resource used as gallery image 3 ├── photo2.jpg          # Image Resource used as gallery image 4
+        ├── featured-image.jpg  # Image Resource used as gallery image 1
+        ├── card.jpg            # Image Resource used as gallery image 2 AND as card featured image ├── photo1.jpg          # Image Resource used as gallery image 3
+        ├── photo2.jpg          # Image Resource used as gallery image 4